babubaskaran/pands-project/README.md

 The Max of the Sepal Length is 7.9 for all 3 flowers, Sepal width is 4.4, Petal Length is 6.9 and Petal width is 2.5.

+Virginica is the largest iris while Setosa is the smallest